hand-of-doom-dg/zowe-cobol-language-support-intellij/README.md

-# Zowe™ COBOL Language Support plug-in for IntelliJ IDEA™
+# Fork of Zowe™ COBOL Language Support plug-in for IntelliJ IDEA™

+This repository is a for of [Zowe™ COBOL Language Support plug-in for IntelliJ IDEA™](https://github.com/zowe/zowe-cobol-language-support-intellij).

+The purpose of this fork is to provide updated builds, new features and bug fixes.

 Provides:
 - syntax highlighting support using TextMate bundle from [eclipse-che4z/che-che4z-lsp-for-cobol](https://github.com/eclipse-che4z/che-che4z-lsp-for-cobol)